HANICA-DEA/spotitube/README.md

 * 403: Forbidden.
 The request was valid, but you have requested a resource for which are not authorized.
 This will probably mean you have provided a token that is invalid.
 * 404: Not found.
 You have requested an endpoint that is not available.
 * 500: Server error.
 Something went wrong in your application.
 This follows most likely from an Exception thrown by JDBC.

-### HATEOAS

-Those that are aware of the concept HATEOAS might notice that this API is not HATEOAS.
-That is not a problem, HATEOAS is not within the scope of this exercise.

 ### Endpoints
 Your API must implement endpoints for all the following requests and responses.